Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 \subsection{Non-grey aerosol opacity}

-Including the effects of haze and cloud (aerosol) opacity in a parametrised manner that is also physically interpretable is a key goal of contemporary retrieval modelling efforts.
+Including the effects of haze and cloud (aerosol) opacity in a parameterised manner that is also physically interpretable is a key goal of contemporary retrieval modelling efforts \citep[e.g.][]{Wakeford_2017, Burningham_2017, Molliere_2020, Burningham_2021, Vos_2023, Dyrek_2024, Nasedkin_2025, Molliere_2025}.
+In particular, with the wide wavelength coverage available from JWST observations, understanding the effects of cloud opacity across the whole spectral range is now an important consideration.
 Below, I detail the cloud models used in this study, focusing on non-grey formulations.